 Even as you read these words, your laptop might be displaying the wrong time/date.
-Laptops automatically syncs time and date, but, occasionally, they may display the wrong time as a result of a system glitch.
+Laptops automatically sync time and date, but occasionally, they may display the wrong time due to a system glitch.

-Now, this might not be a big deal (I mean, you probably have numerous devices that display the time on them), nevertheless, it can be annoying to have the wrong time on displayed no your laptop.
-Therefore, I have written this article, to help you correct (quite easily, I might add) this small problem.
+Now, this might not be a big deal (I mean, you probably have numerous devices that display the time on them).
+Nevertheless, it can be annoying to have the wrong time displayed on your laptop.
+Therefore, I have written this article, to help you fix (quite easily, I might add) this small problem.

 Why Is My Laptop’s Time Wrong?

 Generally, a laptop syncs its time and date according to the time zone.
 However, you may find that your laptop time is wrong because your laptop’s system cannot reach the required server.
 This may happen because your laptop is not connected to the Internet.
 If such is the case, check your Internet connection.
 If the connection is fine then the problem lies elsewhere.

 If you are traveling, your laptop might be unable to detect the correct time zone.
 Also, there are some places where time zones are disrupted, so, in those places, your laptop may show the wrong time.
 If neither of these applies to you then it could be that the time zone setting is turned off, resulting in your laptop being unable to sync the correct time and date.